Accuracy International Precision Tactical Rifles

 Parker-Hale PH-82

 Notes: Like many modern sniper rifles, the PH-82 is a much-modified Mauser 98 rifle.
 The barrel is made of heavy cold-forged chrome-molybdenum steel.
 The butt has spacers to adjust the length, and the cheekpiece is adjusted by completely removing the rear of the butt and replacing it with one of different dimensions.
 The trigger is adjustable for pull and length.
 The PH-82s intended mission was night sniping, and in addition to mounting most NATO telescopic sights, it can also mount NATO night vision equipment of the 1980-1990 era.
 The PH-82 was not used by Britain, but is still used by Australia and New Zealand.
-The Canadians also still use the PH-82 (where it is known as the C-3), but most Canadian military examples have been replaced by the improved C-3A1.
+The Canadians also still use a modified form of the PH-82 (where it is known as the C-3), but most Canadian military examples have been replaced by the improved C-3A1.

 Weapon